jatinkrmalik/FOSSConf-23-Keynote/0_SLIDE_DECK/slides.md

 - We use early returns to handle each validation check, which helps to avoid deep nesting.
 ^

-- All logic is kept within the process_user_data function, unlike the "Good Code" example where we extracted a separate validate_user_data function.
-^

-- This approach provides a balance between the deeply nested "Bad Code" and the more modular "Good Code," offering a simpler refactoring step that still significantly improves readability and maintainability.
+- All logic is kept within the process_user_data function offering a simpler refactoring step that still significantly improves readability and maintainability.

 ---

 But now, let's look at `3_nesting_syndrome/2_good_code.py` version, where we addressed:

-- We use a separate function validate_user_data to handle validations, reducing the depth of nesting.
+- We use a separate function `validate_user_data` to handle validations, reducing the depth of nesting.
 ^

 - We apply the principle of early returns (inversion) to handle error conditions upfront.
 ^

-- The process_user_data function becomes more focused and easier to understand, handling only the core processing logic.
+- The `process_user_data` function becomes more focused and easier to understand, handling only the core processing logic.

 ---